Junikab/llm-job-finder/DESIGN.md

 - Scraper fetches Jora SERP pages and job details.
 - Server scores jobs randomly by default to produce results (optional LLM scoring can score per job when enabled).
 - Server returns JSON to the client.
 - Web client stores up to 5 recent CVs in-browser using IndexedDB (store: `files` in `cv-store` v2), prunes older ones, and falls back to sessionStorage when IndexedDB is unavailable.
+- Edit & Rescore: After initial results, the user can edit the analysis (summary, titles, topSkills, locationHints) in the UI and request a rescore; the web calls a dedicated endpoint with the edited analysis and current jobs to get updated scores.

 ## 5. Data Flow
 1) POST /api/jobs/find (multipart/form-data)